 What causes primary sclerosing cholangitis?

 At the present time, the exact cause is unknown.
 However, research has demonstrated that genetic changes play a role in this condition because it often occurs in several members of a family.
 Immediate family members of someone with primary sclerosing cholangitis have an increased risk of developing the condition.
 Viruses known to cause hepatitis have not been associated with primary sclerosing cholangitis.
-In many cases, this disease occurs in association with inflammatory bowel disease.
+In many cases, PSC occurs in association with inflammatory bowel disease.
 This suggests that a common cause for both diseases may exist.
 PSC may also coexist with another chronic liver disease called autoimmune hepatitis.
 This most often occurs in children and young adults.

 What are the symptoms of primary sclerosing cholangitis?